ying2212/IOSPreWork/README.md

 # IOSPreWork
-# Prework - *YingBackGround*
+# Prework - *Build Your Vibes*

 Submitted by: Guan Ying Goh

-**YingBackGround** is an app that is a simple and interactive application designed to allow users to customize the background color with just a tap of a button.
+**Build Your Vibes** is an app that is a simple and interactive application designed to allow users to customize the background color with just a tap of a button.

 Time spent: **1** hours spent in total